awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 You can use the Amazon Elastic Compute Cloud \(Amazon EC2\) console to start a session with an instance in your account\.

 **Note**
 If you receive an error that you aren't authorized to perform one or more Systems Manager actions \(`ssm:command-name`, then you must contact your administrator for assistance\.
-Your administrator is the person that provided you with your user name and password\.
+Your administrator is the person that provided you with your sign\-in credentials\.
 Ask that person to update your policies to allow you to start sessions from the Amazon EC2 console\.
 If you're an administrator, see [Quickstart default IAM policies for Session Manager](getting-started-restrict-access-quickstart.md) for more information\.

 **To start a session \(Amazon EC2 console\)**